How to use Next.js as a backend for your frontend

 You can also offload heavy computations to the server and reduce client battery and data usage.

-requests may be cached or logged, which could expose sensitive info.
+Good to know: This example uses POST to avoid putting geo-location data in the URL.
+GET requests may be cached or logged, which could expose sensitive info.

 Proxying to a backend